mynk-tmr/notes/ReactJS/Beginner.md

 }
 ```

-### useMemo hook
-- to store values derived from expensive computation
-- equivalent of `shouldComponentUpdate` of class

 ### useSyncExternalStore
 - use to update component when **external** data (like server data or browser API object) changes value